lgugelmann/HD6301_thing/asm/README.md

 - A `help` command for the monitor.
 - Make I/O over graphics, serial, keyboard or all of them selectable at compile or runtime to avoid any speed penalties.

+### Project: Making SD Card reads *fast*

+SD card reads are currently relatively slow.
+Reading a single page currently takes ~120ms according to the `sdbench.s` program run in the emulator and assuming 1MHz clock.
+This is much slower than a theoretical target of e.g. reading one bit per cycle, which would take 8µs * 512 = 4096µs or ~4ms.

+There are multiple ways to address this, from faster software to better hardware tricks like using a wider bus, offloading some SPI processing etc.

+For record keeping, before any optimizations, the `sdbench.s` numbers are:

+- `57058 01`, i.e. 57058 + 65536 = 122594 cycles.